decodeanalyst/sovryn-website/content/posts/blog-post-7/what-is-fast-btc-and-why-is-it-important.md

 <br />

 And there you go, you are ready to trade.
-You can find more documentation on how FastBTC works from the user’s perspective on our wiki at <a href="https://wiki.sovryn.app/en/sovryn-dapp/fast_btc" className="btn-link"> https://wiki.sovryn.app/en/sovryn-dapp/fast_btc.</a>Hopefully, that will clear out any doubts that you might still have.
+You can find more documentation on how FastBTC works from the user’s perspective on our wiki at  [https://wiki.sovryn.app/en/sovryn-dapp/fast_btc].
+Hopefully, that will clear out any doubts that you might still have.